szstonelee/gointernal/new.md

-# Golang construction of object
+# Golang construction and initiation of object

-In other language, like C++, you need the `new` operator to construct object in heap (if not optimized by compilor),
+In other language, like C++, you need the `new` operator to construct object in heap (if not optimized by compiler),

 or no new to construct the object in stack.